VoidDeficit/WebControlPC/README.md

 ### Web Interface
 The web interface is hosted on port 80 and can be accessed by navigating to the IP address of your ESP8266 module.

-### WebSocket Interface
-The WebSocket interface is hosted on port 81 and broadcasts the power state of your PC to all connected clients.

-### JSON API
-* The API is accessible through the "/state" endpoint, and clients can send a GET request to retrieve the current state of the server.
-* You also can sent data with a Json POST request to set the PC state

 Python Exmaple:
 ```